dapr/docs/reference/api/actors_api.md

 ### Invoke timer

-Invokes a timer for an actor rwith the specified timerName
+Invokes a timer for an actor rwith the specified timerName.
+If the actor is not already running, the app side should [activate](#activating-an-actor) it.

 #### HTTP Request